 - As you accept early interviews, know that you can always cancel later if you are offered more than you can reasonably attend, or receive invitations to programs for which you have a greater interest

-- Some competitive specialties may only offer one interview date, as they only allow for 2-4 interview days per season
+- Some specialties offer one interview date, and they may only allow for 2-4 interview days in total per season

 Approach virtual interviews with the same formality as you would for an in-person interview.

 Respond promptly to any required pre-interview or supplemental application components, as required by specific programs

 - Programs may send you digital program materials